 - Foster open and transparent communication: Stakeholders and employees should feel comfortable voicing their concerns or reporting any red flags.
 Adequately training staff with policies, procedures, and operations can aid in fostering awareness and open dialogue.

 - Ensure increased oversight: You can increase the safety of your assets by having a third party or a trusted member of your company review your company’s accounts.

 Your workplace should have adequate internal controls already in place, as well as guidelines to maximize the effectiveness of these controls.

 Why Effective Control Procedures And Financial Management Matter

 Implementing robust internal controls is a means to an end.
 However, once implemented, stakeholders have to follow those controls.
 Naturally, as a company grows, the amount and depth of implementing internal controls like purchase approval processes will grow too – primarily if the company dedicates itself to growing among new audiences and markets.
 A system of internal controls tends to increase in comprehensiveness as an organization increases in size.

 Companies live and die by budgetary controls.
 On average, companies lose between approximately 10%-20% of their projected savings to maverick spending each quarter.
-Internal controls help by catching and curtailing unnecessary spending to ensure better company health.
+Internal controls help control costs by catching and curtailing unnecessary spending to ensure better company health.